 • Use a diluted laundry stain remover to remove tough stains.
 Before doing this, however, test the detergent in an inconspicuous area to see if it ruins the design or color.
 Do not proceed with the remover if you see color or physical damage to the test area.

-There are other specifics you might need to know more about specialized upholstery cleaning, for example, how to clean a dry clean- only cover.
-Nevertheless, this guide has provided you with the necessary and working basics of cleaning upholstery at the first sign of spillage.
-This is assuming that it’s just food and not ink, of which you can call on a professional if need be.
+There are other specifics you might need to know more about specialized upholstery cleaning, for example, how to clean a dry clean-only cover.
+Nevertheless, this guide has provided the necessary and working basics of cleaning upholstery at the first sign of spillage.
+This assumes that it’s just food and not ink, which you can call on a professional if necessary.